breaklikethewind/rtilogger/README.md

 rtilogger monitoring software written by Eric Nelson

-This program uses a synology NAS to log debug messages.
+This program uses a synology NAS (or any Linux box) to log debug messages.
 That data is sent to an RTI XP processor for display to the user.

 The files are: